dockware/docs/contribute/setup-github-version.md

 Please keep in mind, that you should only develop in the folder **"platform"**!
 {% endhint %}

-**3. Github Fork and Remote**
+**3. GitHub Fork and Remote**

-To create pull requests, you need to have a fork of the Shopware platform on Github.
+To create pull requests, you need to have a fork of the Shopware platform on GitHub.
-Open this page, sign in on the Github page and fork the repository:
+Open this page, sign in on the GitHub page and fork the repository:

 [https://github.com/shopware/platform](https://github.com/shopware/platform)